informal-org/informal/docs/tutorial/tutorial.md

 Later on, you'll see how you can use *Actions* to manage state changes in a concurrency safe way.

 ## Array Programming
-Lists in AppAssembly let you group elements together into a larger unit you can operate on.
+Lists in Informal let you group elements together into a larger unit you can operate on.
 ```ruby
 [1, 2, 3]
 # [1, 2, 3]